-- Polymyalgia rheumatica has an incidence of 20 per 100,000 person/years, most common in people with Northern European ancestry.
+- Polymyalgia rheumatica has a yearly incidence of 20 cases per 100,000 people, most common in those with Northern European ancestry.
 Mean age of diagnosis is 70 years old and 75% of patients are female.

-- Statins, except pravastatin are metabolized via the cytochrome P-450 system, making it a potential for drug interactions.
+- Statins, except pravastatin, are metabolized via the cytochrome P-450 system, making this a potential cause of drug interactions.
 The lipophilic cerivastatin, lovastatin and simvastatin are more myotoxic.
 The mechanism of the myopathy is not clear but may be related to reduction in CoQ10 synthesis, which impairs muscle energy production.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)